ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/gh-exercises.md

 See the section [Mutation](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#mutation) of the [GraphQL Examples chapter](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#graphql-examples)

+A solution is at folder [/learning-graphql-with-gh/addreactiontoissue](https://github.com/crguezl/learning-graphql-with-gh/tree/main/addreactiontoissue)

 ## Rename a repo

 Using the GH GraphQL API write a gh alias `repo-rename` to rename a repo.

 See the sections [Mutation](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#mutation) and the section [Rename Repository](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#rename-repository) of the [GraphQL Examples chapter](/temas/introduccion-a-javascript/github-cli/gh-api-graphql.html#graphql-examples)

+See folder [learning-graphql-with-gh/repo-rename-mutation](https://github.com/crguezl/learning-graphql-with-gh/tree/main/repo-rename-mutation) for a solution

 ## Add a Reply to a Comment in a Discussion